Batman: Three Jokers: Canonicity

 Geoff Johns, the writer of the book, stated at DC FanDome in September 2020 that he felt the story was "in continuity".
 He also debunked a theory that claimed the three Jokers were from different realities.

 In the same month, Jason Fabok, the artist of the series, said that the canonicity of the series was subject to interpretation: "I'm not a continuity hound personally.
 I just want a good story.
 All my favorite stories are out of continuity so that appeals to me more.
 If this was in continuity we would have had our hands tied and forced to do certain things".

 Reception

-The series overall received positive reviews from critics.
-Many critics praised the art, pacing, and characters, as well as the resolution between Batman and Joe Chill.
-However, many critics found the revelation of the Three Jokers' identities underwhelming.
-The romance of Jason Todd and Barbara Gordon was seen as underdeveloped.
-Critics praised the execution of Joker's "true" name.

-According to the Review aggregator, Comic Book roundup gave the entire series 8.5 out of 10 based on 61 reviews.
+On the review aggregator Comic Book Roundup, the series has a score of 8.5 out of 10 based on 61 reviews.

-Sequel

-In November 2020, CBR.com reported that Geoff Johns confirmed that he and Jason Fabok were working on a sequel to Batman: Three Jokers.